kristoferkurvits/BTC-Twilio-SMS/README.md

 POST /users {"phoneNumber": "+372XXXXXXX", "upperBound": X, "lowerBound": X}

-Wait for notification (◍•ᴗ•◍)

-It is possible to send regular SMS through POST /send {"phoneNumber": "+372XXXXXXX", "message": "XXXXX"}
+It is possible to send regular SMS through POST /send {"phoneNumber": "+372XXXXXXX", "message": "X"}

 SMS functioniality is provided by Twilio.

 #### **How to run it?**
-Create Twilio account and add environment variables
+Create a Twilio account and add environment variables

 TWILIO_ACCOUNT_SID=